Randy Bennett

-Randall William Bennett (born June 9, 1962) is an American college basketball coach and the current head men's basketball coach at Saint Mary's College of California.
-He has led the team nine NCAA tournament appearances, regular season conference championships in 2011, 2012, 2016, 2023, 2024, and 2025 as well as WCC tournament championships in 2010, 2012, 2019, and 2024.
+Randall William Bennett (born June 9, 1962) is an American college basketball coach and former guard who is the head coach of the Arizona State Sun Devils men's basketball team.
+He previously served as the head coach at Saint Mary's Gaels men's basketball from 2001 to 2026.

+Bennett led Saint Mary's to multiple NCAA tournament appearances and established the program as a consistent contender in the WCC, winning seven regular season championships and four conference tournament titles.

 Early life and college playing career

 Born in Mesa, Arizona, Bennett graduated from Westwood High School in Mesa and began his collegiate career at Mesa Community College, playing under his father Tom from 1980 to 1982.
 Bennett then transferred to the University of California, San Diego (UC San Diego).
 As a senior in the 1984–85 season, Bennett averaged 7.0 points and 1.5 rebounds.
 Bennett graduated from UC San Diego in 1986 with a bachelor's degree in biology.

 Coaching career

+Assistant coach (1985–2001)

 While completing his degree at UC San Diego, Bennett began his coaching career in the 1985–86 season as an assistant coach at the University of San Diego under Hank Egan.
 Bennett then coached at Idaho under Tim Floyd from 1986 to 1988.
 After two seasons at Idaho, Bennett returned to the University of San Diego and rejoined Egan's staff as an assistant coach.
 In 1994, Brad Holland replaced Egan and retained Bennett, until Bennett left in 1996 to be assistant at Pepperdine under Lorenzo Romar.

 In 1999, Bennett followed Romar to Saint Louis.